sentrychris/circle-buffer/README.md

 #### Methods

-- `get(): string`
+- `current(): string`

-  Returns a string representation of the current state of the circular buffer.
+  Returns the current state of the circular buffer.

 - `reset(): void`